 The new QCS access model and features will allow you to execute hybrid quantum algorithms several orders of magnitude (!) faster than the previous web endpoint.
 However, to fully exploit these speed increases you must update your programs to use the latest pyQuil features and APIs.
-Please read New in Forest 2 - Other for a comprehensive migration guide.
+Please read the documentation on what is New in Forest 2 for a comprehensive migration guide.